observational-dynamics/website/src/content/docs/ml/models/ecosystem.md

+---
+title: Ecosystem Model
+description: This model is a simple ecosystem model that uses a neural network to model the population dynamics of a predator-prey ecosystem.
+It is used to demonst...
+---
 # Ecosystem Model

 This model is a simple ecosystem model that uses a neural network to model the population dynamics of a predator-prey ecosystem.
 It is used to demonstrate how to use the `EnergyReservoir` layer.